 - University accommodation on the Canterbury campus is not staffed out of hours.
 Campus Security can be contacted 24/7 and we have a University Nursing Service on campus 24/7 during term-time.

 - Students under the age of 18 will not be able to purchase alcohol and may not drink alcohol on university premises.
 All students are subject to random checks in relation to their age when using licensed University facilities.

-- Where parents are not resident in the UK, it will be necessary to appoint a guardian for a student under 18 on entry.
+- Where parents are not resident in the UK, it will be necessary to appoint a UK-based guardian for a student who will be under 18 on at the point of registration.
 The University requires the contact details for this person and must be sure that they have agreed to act in this capacity.
-Being a guardian involves carrying out the tasks and responsibilities of the parent as delegated by the child's parents.
+Being a guardian involves carrying out the tasks and responsibilities of the parent as delegated by the student’s parents.
 As such it is a private arrangement between the parent and the guardian.
-The University is not able to assist parents in finding a suitable guardian but for those families who do not have friends or relatives in the UK, a list of accredited agencies can be obtained from The Association of Educational Guardians for International Students (AEGIS) Tel/Fax: +44 (0)1453 755160 Email: firstname.lastname@example.org
+The University is not able to assist parents in finding a suitable guardian but, for those families who do not have friends or relatives in the UK, a list of accredited agencies can be obtained from The Association of Educational Guardians for International Students (AEGIS) Tel/Fax: +44 (0)1453 821293 Email: email@example.com

 If you have any query about this policy, please contact the Head of Admissions.